Julie Carbray, PhD, APN, BC

 Kim Cox, MSN, RN, CNSCDR Joseph M. Holshoe, MSN, PMHNP-BCBarbara Limandri, DNSc, RN, PMHCNS-BC

 Barbara Jones Warren, PhD, PMHCNS-BC

 Each year the Scholarly Review Committee members evaluate the submitted Annual Conference abstract proposals.
-These scores and comments are used to determine what pre-conference sessions, concurrent sessions, and poster presentations are given at the conference.
+These scores and comments are used to determine what pre-conference sessions, concurrent sessions, mini concurrent sessions, and poster presentations are given at the conference.